patrick-crawford/WEB422-Backup/notes/jquery-bootstrap-review.md

 ### Selecting / Accessing Elements Using Class &amp; ID Selectors

 jQuery has a rich ["selector" framework](https://api.jquery.com/category/selectors/) for getting a reference to a specific element in the DOM.
-You will recall that this was covered extensively in the WEB322 course during [Week 11](https://web322.ca/notes/week11).
-To refresh our memory, we will be briefly discussing two of the simplest methods of obtaing a DOM element in jQuery, primairly:
+We will be briefly discussing two of the simplest methods of obtaining a DOM element in jQuery, primarily:

 Selector | Description
 --- | ---